HudaZainPhotonics/HudaZainPhotonics.github.io/_pages/demos.md

 ---

-Interactive demonstrations for exploring concepts in fiber optics, optical sensing, plasmonics, and integrated photonics.
+Interactive demos for exploring fiber optics, optical sensing, plasmonics, and integrated photonics.

-These demos are designed to connect fundamental photonics concepts with their engineering and sensing applications.
-Each demonstration includes an interactive model together with the governing physics, model assumptions, and key parameters.
+I built these interactive demos to make some of the photonics and optical-sensing concepts I work with in the lab easier to explore.
+They are meant to be self-guided, so students can experiment with the ideas and build intuition at their own pace.
+In the lab, I use more rigorous computational models and simulations.
+Here, I intentionally simplify the first encounter while keeping the key physics, assumptions, and engineering trade-offs visible.
+Think of these demos as a starting point before diving into the full models.

 <div class="demo-grid">